ma0shu/DocumentAutoCopier/README.md

-# OfficeAutoCopier
+# DocumentAutoCopier
-Copy recently opened Office documents to a certain folder each minute.
+A python program to auto copy recently opened Office documents to a certain folder each minute.
+Useful in school classroom.